 What’s Next for Yellofruit?

 More flavours!
-Expect more Yellofruit frozen banana dessert options in Summer 2020.
+Expect more Yellofruit frozen banana dessert options in 2020 and 2021.
 More sizes!
 There may be some single portion sizes coming at you next year, too.
 Beyond that, new product offerings are still a secret.
 But, they will always be organic and banana-based.
 You can count on that.

 Andrew Kinnear is the co-founder of Froba Products Ltd., makers of the iconic Yellofruit non-dairy frozen banana dessert.
 Andrew's background is in marketing, technology, loyalty, and payments, where he previously had a successful career with both multi-nationals and local startups.
 His passion is the intersection of product and experience.